Roberto-vic/404_page/README.md

 ## Build with

-The project ist done using a HTML-Boilerplate Template; I have created the path of the project with npmand puschet on Github with Git.
+The project ist done using a HTML-Boilerplate Template; I have created the path of the project with npm and pusched on Github with Git.

 ## Features

-Full responsive, created with a Mobile First Layout, I have added a simply animation to the Image for give it a bit of mouvement and not the classical static 404-page.
+Full responsive, created with a Mobile First Layout, I have added a simply animation to the Image for give it a bit of movement and not the classical static 404-page.

 ## Contact